-- (1) the bridge has been completed by connecting all the members that were in the staging yard at the start of timed construction, - (2) all builders are in the staging yards, - (3) all tools are in contact with the ground in the staging yards or in a builder's possession, and - (4) all extra nuts and bolts are held in the hands of builders, or are in clothing worn by builders, or are on the ground in the staging yards. - 10.9.2 The clock is stopped when the captain informs the judge that construction is complete.
+- (1) the bridge has been completed by connecting all the members that were in the staging yard at the start of timed construction, - (2) all builders are in the staging yards and all barges are at docks, - (3) all tools are in contact with the ground in the staging yards or in a builder's possession, and - (4) all extra nuts and bolts are held in the hands of builders, or are in clothing worn by builders, or are on the ground or in a rigid container in the staging yards.

+10.9.2 The clock is stopped when the captain informs the judge that construction is complete.
 If the requirements of Sub-Section 10.9.1 are not met when the clock is stopped, builders, tools, members, nuts, and bolts will be returned to the positions they occupied immediately before the clock was stopped.
-The clock will then be restarted and builders will be required to complete construction as designated in Sub-Section 10.9.1 prior to the clock being stopped when the captain again informs the judge that construction is complete. - 10.9.3 Installation of decking is not included in timed construction.
+The clock will then be restarted and builders will be required to complete construction as designated in Sub-Section 10.9.1 prior to the clock being stopped when the captain again informs the judge that construction is complete.

+10.9.3 Installation of decking is not included in timed construction.